Formasitchijoh/7-Projects/README.md

-# 7-Projects projects to build in react
+# 7-Projects projects ideas  to build in react js